afps-spec

 Field Context Type Requirement Constraints / Notes Default

-name all manifests string MUST scoped name none
+name all manifests string MUST scoped name @scope/name (§2.2) none

 version all manifests string MUST valid semver version none

-displayName all manifests string MUST for agent; SHOULD for skill, tool, and provider agent value min length 1 none
+display_name all manifests string MUST for agent; SHOULD for skill, mcp-server, integration agent value min length 1 none

 description all manifests string MAY free text none